 Create a Terra Managed Group and give the group "owner" permission

 See Managing shared resources with groups and permissions for step-by-step instructions to create a Terra managed group.

 1. From your billing page, click on the Terra Billing project.

 2. Under the Users tab, select the blue Add Users button.

-3. Make sure to update their role to owner by selecting Edit role after clicking on the three dots icon.
+3. Important: Update their role to owner by selecting Edit role after clicking on the three dots icon.